zevo-enterprise/zevo-enterprise/README.md

+## Where is KAIDURO?
+He has been judged globally by the UN. ???

+## Cade o KAIDURO, foi julgado globalmente pela ONU ???

+---

 ## Who were the identified terrorists who hijacked the aircraft, or was it controlled ???

 ## Neusa's station is a submarine featuring a zero-gravity compartment; it is the room of lies. ???